cygnyx/markover.js/README.md

 ```

-Build up the table of contents.
+Create and mark up the table of contents.
-Add a new ordered list element whenever there is a change
+Open or close ordered list elements whenever there is a change
 in the heading level.

 ```js#weaveJSON